Follicular hyperplasia: Current research

 During a recent 2019 study, a 51-year-old woman was examined by medical professionals at the department of Oral and Maxillofacial surgery, Tokyo Medical University Hospital, to treat an existing condition which was an inflamed mass of cells noted in patient's bottom left gum line.
 A sample biopsy was obtained from the patient's mouth and the indicated results showed benign lymphoid tissues.
 Further investigation under a microscope revealed lymphocytic tissues composed of scattered lymphoid follicles with obvious germinal centers and well differentiated lymphocytes surrounded by defiant mantle zones.
 Immunochemical staining revealed positivity for lymphoid particles CD20 and CD79.
 This study was significant because they were able to diagnose a very rare case of follicular lymphoid hyperplasia derived from an unusual origin site of the mouth; however, they were unable to determine the onset of her condition.
-It is important to note that after the mass was removed there was no signs of recurrence after the first year of removal.
+After the mass was removed there was no signs of recurrence after the first year of removal.